TomasEkeli/TomasEkeli.github.io/docs/_posts/2025-09-26-testing-authenticationhandler.md

 ## Our AuthenticationHandler

-We have an `AuthenticationHandler` that looks like this to handle authentication (this is just a silly example randomly allowing or denying authentication):
+Let us say we have an `AuthenticationHandler` that looks like this to handle authentication.
+Here is a silly example randomly allowing or denying authentication:

 ```csharp
 public partial class RandomAuthenticationHandler
 : AuthenticationHandler<AuthenticationSchemeOptions>
 {